sjrsjz/Mutica/readme.md

 ### Installation

-Ensure you have the Rust toolchain (version 1.85 or newer) installed.
+Ensure you have the Rust toolchain installed.
 Then, clone and build the project:

 ```bash
 git clone https://github.com/yourusername/Mutica.git